awaescher/ObviousAwait/README.md

 ## What's the problem with `ConfigureAwait()`?

-In my opinion, we have several issues with the current implementation.
-Let's take a look ...

-### The term "configure await" does not tell anything about the intent of these methods.
+### 1. The term "configure await" does not tell anything about the intent of these methods.

 "Configure await" does configure the way we want the awaited code to be continued.
 So this is not wrong at all.
+But, what are the options we have? `true` and `false` are not what you would use in natural language, like if you'd as a coworker, for example.

-However, you hopefully will never see a method that configures file access like this:
+It's just like you hopefully will never see a method that configures file access like this:

     File.ConfigureAccess("import.csv", isWriteOperation: true);